hcl7/NetSE/README.md

 paths.xml

-Are virtual paths where you want to copy files with whatch copy project (repository) founded by network search engine
+Are virtual paths where you want to copy files with WHATCH COPY project (repository) founded by network search engine

-and indexed by whatch folder indexing project (repository).
+and indexed by WHATCH FOLDER INDEXING project (repository).

 configure.xml